kujunda-seda/new-kingdoms/README.md

 ```

 ## Docs
-Docs for the New Kingdoms are published on update of the `/docs` folder with a GitHub Actions [workflow](.github/workflows/jekyll.yml) and [Jekyll](https://jekyllrb.com) static site generator.
+Docs for New Kingdoms are published on update of the `/docs` folder with a GitHub Actions [workflow](.github/workflows/jekyll.yml) and [Jekyll](https://jekyllrb.com) static site generator.
 If you want to render website changes locally before the deployment, you will need to install Jekyll.
 Instructions are for macOS, assuming you don't have anything installed:

 1. Install [Homebrew](https://brew.sh)
 1. System Ruby is not recommended by Jekyll.
 Install Ruby version manager `chruby` to be able to select Ruby version, Ruby installation tool `ruby-install`, and compression tool `xz`: